Flying Space-A to Osan Air Base, Korea: 8 Things You Need to Know

 If Turumi Lodge does not have rooms, search for hotels near Osan Air Base (the closest are near Songtan Station).

-5. Osan has a shuttle to Seoul Incheon airport.
+Osan has a shuttle to and from Seoul Incheon airport.
+The drive takes about 90 minutes.

-The bus between Osan AB and Incheon Airport stops at the Turumi Lodge and at the Information, Tickets, and Travel (ITT) office.
-It runs three times per day.
-You can buy tickets at ITT or pay the driver in U.S. dollars.
-Visit ITT’s Facebook page to see the full schedule to and from Incheon.
+The shuttle runs three times per day and costs $20 for leisure travelers.
+Buy tickets at the base Information, Tickets, and Travel (ITT) office or pay the driver in cash.
+Visit ITT’s web page (scroll past the upcoming events) to see the full schedule to and from Incheon.

 | Related Reading: Staying at Dragon Hill Lodge Military Resort in Seoul, Korea